Accessibility features reference

 Go to the URL that you want to audit.

-In DevTools, click the Audits tab.
+In DevTools, click the Lighthouse tab.
 DevTools shows you various configuration options.

-Note: The screenshots in this section were taken with version 69 of Chrome.
-You can check what version you're running at
+Note: The screenshots in this section were taken with Chrome 69.
+In the screenshots, the tab is still named Audits but it was renamed into Lighthouse in Chrome 83 You can check what version you're running at

 chrome://version.
-The Audits panel UI looks different in earlier versions of Chrome, but the general workflow is the same.
+The Audits panel UI will look different in some earlier or later versions of Chrome, but the general workflow is the same.

 For Device, select Mobile if you want to simulate a mobile device.
 This option changes differently your user agent string and resizes the viewport.
 If the mobile version of the page displays differently than the desktop version, this option could have a significant effect on the results of your audit.

 In the Lighthouse section, make sure that Accessibility is enabled.
 Disable the other categories if you want to exclude them from your report.
 Leave them enabled if you want to discover other ways to improve the quality of your page.